JHU-PL-Lab/www-pl/assignments/assignment1.md

 * [Use the this zip file](assignment1.zip) as the starting point for your assignment.
 Download and unzip it in a fresh directory/folder that you made (we will suppose you are putting it in a directory named `assignment1` in the below).
 * We are using the standard file structure recommended for OCaml projects built with the `dune` build tool (the OCaml equivalent of `make`).
 Please keep this file structure.
 * The file `assignment1/src/assignment.ml` is where you will put your answer code.
 Currently it has `unimplemented ()` for all the functions, replace that with your code.
-* The only other file you might want to edit is `assignment1/src/tests/tests.ml` which contains some initial tests; you are welcome to add your own tests.
+* The only other file you might want to edit is `assignment1/tests/tests.ml` which contains some initial tests; you are welcome to add your own tests.
 * The terminal command `dune build` run from the top level `assignment1/` directory will build (compile) all your functions in the `assignment.ml` file.
 * The terminal command `dune test` also run from `assignment1/` will build the code and run all the tests in the above `test.ml` file.
 It will report on each test whether it succeeded or failed.
 * To play with your code in `utop`, you could copy/paste your functions directly into the top loop, but a perhaps easier way is to type `dune utop` again from the `assignment1/` directory.
 This will compile all your functions and load them into `utop`.
 They will all be part of a module `Assignment` since the file was called `assignment.ml`; so, next type `#open Assignment;;` into `utop` so the functions will be directly available -- you will then be able to type e.g. `factorial 11;;` to informally test your factorial code.
-* When you are all done the homework, from directory `assignment1` run the command `dune build submission.zip` which will build a file `src/submission.zip` -- that is the zip file you should upload to Gradescope.
+* When you are all done the homework, from directory `assignment1` run the command `dune build` one last time which will build `src/submission.zip` -- that is the zip file you should upload to Gradescope.

 ### Resources to help you